creativenucleus/jamuary-2025-www/content/blog/2-code-hygiene.md

 }
 ```

+Note also the final hanging comma after the last list item.
+This isn't syntactically necessary but it just helps for when you inevitably want to add another item.

 ### local keyword

 `local` is actually pretty useful.
 It prevents scope clashes when you aren't being careful and exclusive with variables.